Vian Izak

 What this means: The right listeners were introduced to the music.
 Spotify’s algorithm learned who the audience was and started recommending it to millions more.
 The 300K monthly listeners who remain aren’t algorithmic tourists.
 They’re real fans who stayed.

 The campaigns ended.
 The streams didn’t.
-Because the campaigns weren’t buying streams — they were introducing Spotify to the right listener signals.
-Once the algorithm had enough data, it started doing the work on its own.
+Because we didn’t just run ads — we built a world around the music.
+That’s what we do for every artist: we focus on building a universe for your music, not just an ad.
+Once Spotify had enough listener data, it started doing the work on its own.
 150 million streams later, it’s still compounding.